salvaborit/holbertonschool-bash/io_redirections_and_filters/README.md

-3 Shell i/o redirections and filters projects
+This directory contains the Shell I/O redirections and filters project files for Holberton.